-The evaluation of our work focuses mainly on those mechanisms that can have a greater impact on performance, namely the checkpointing, restore, and migration mechanisms introduced in the Jikes RVM.
-These mechanisms are evaluated using a combination of the following: (i) synthetic micro-benchmarks to evaluate the performance and bottlenecks of individual mechanisms; and (ii) macro-benchmarks to evaluate the perceived impact of our solution in the execution of real life applications.
+The evaluation of our work focus mainly on those mechanism that can have a greater impact on performance, namely the checkpointing, restore and migration mechanisms introduced in the Jikes RVM.
+These mechanisms are evaluated using a combination of: i) synthetic micro-benchmarks to evaluate the performance and bottlenecks of individual mechanisms, and ii) macro-benchmarks to evaluate the perceived impact of our solution in the execution of real life applications.

-Micro-benchmarks: state extraction, checkpointing, restore, and migration

-Currently implemented mechanisms have been tested regarding their performance.
-We created test programs that carry out a micro-benchmark of all internal components (state extraction and restoration, checkpoint, restore, and migration) presented in CRM-OO-VM architecture.
+Micro-benchmarks: state-extraction, checkpointing, restore and migration: Current implemented mechanisms have been tested regarding their performance.
+We created test programs that carry out a micro-benchmark of all internal components (state extraction and restoration, checkpoint, restore and migration) presented in CRM-OO-VM architecture.